operand/agency/README.md

 `agency` (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be a full-fledged agent toolset like other libraries or tools.

-`agency` is focused on the problems surrounding agent/tool/human integration, such as communication, observability, and access control.
+`agency` is an application framework focused on the problems surrounding agent/tool/human integration, such as communication, observability, and access control.
 The library strives to provide a minimal yet practical foundation for defining and integrating agent systems, allowing developers the freedom to experiment with different agent solutions as they desire.

-More likely, you would use LangChain or other libraries for defining agent specific behavior and rely on `agency` to provide the connective layer for bringing agents and other systems together.
+To risk an analogy for those familiar with the javascript ecosystem:

+* Libraries like LangChain are somewhat like the lodash library, providing a large set of tools for creating agents.

+* `agency` strives to be more like the express framework, providing a minimal set of tools for creating agent systems.

 ## What are some known limitations or issues?